puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 We add the following commands to the Relay CLI (also see [RFC 0004](https://github.com/puppetlabs/nebula/blob/master/rfcs/content/0004-relay-cli/rfc.md)):

-* `relay devel init [integration-name]`: Scaffolds an integration using the our prescribed directory layout.
+* `relay integration init [integration-name]`: Scaffolds an integration using our prescribed directory layout.
-* `relay devel new action -t {step,query,trigger}`: Within an integration layout, scaffolds a new action with the requested type.
+* `relay integration new action -t {step,query,trigger}`: Within an integration layout, scaffolds a new action with the requested type.
-* `relay devel generate [--write]`: Generate the Dockerfiles for each action in this integration from their respective builders.
+* `relay integration generate [--write]`: Generate the Dockerfiles for each action in this integration from their respective builders.
-* `relay devel build`: Build Docker images for each action in this integration.
+* `relay integration build`: Build Docker images for each action in this integration.

   This command has a few important flags:
   * `--repository-template`: A template for constructing a Docker repository